 Words you need to know

-- Probable Cause: Evidence which leads to a reasonable belief that a person has committed or will commit a crime.
+Probable Cause: Evidence that leads to a reasonable belief that a person has committed or will commit a crime.

-A shopkeeper ‘who reasonably believes that the plaintiff has stolen or is attempting to steal something from the defendant shopkeeper may detain the plaintiff in a reasonable manner for a reasonable amount of time to investigate’. https://www.law.cornell.edu
+A shopkeeper who reasonably believes that the plaintiff (suspected shoplifter) has stolen or is attempting to steal something from the shop may detain the plaintiff in a reasonable manner for a reasonable amount of time to investigate. https://www.law.cornell.edu

 Reasonable Grounds / Probable Cause

 Suspicion of theft is not enough.
-Reasonable grounds (also known as ‘probable cause’), requires three main steps as evidence for a ‘reasonable suspicion’ of shoplifting:
+Reasonable grounds (also known as probable cause), require three main steps as evidence for a reasonable suspicion of shoplifting:

-- They witness the shoplifter select and conceal or carry away the merchandise.
+- Witness the shoplifter select and conceal or carry away the merchandise.

-- They witness the shoplifter fail to pay for the merchandise.
+- Witness the shoplifter fail to pay for the merchandise.